Last Updated on February 28, 2020

 Flavorful but not fatty, the eye round roast hails from a lean and active muscle on the cow.
 As the name suggests, it’s best prepared as a hearty roast for the whole family.

-You can serve it sliced thick with spicy horseradish cream on the side, or sliced thin for sandwiches if you’re looking for something different.
 Try seasoning it the day before roasting with salt and pepper.
-Be sure to rub it down with a savory spice rub for lots of flavor, and slice it against the grain for maximum tenderness.
+Be sure to rub it down with a savory spice rub for lots of flavor.
+You can slice it thick to serve with sides, or thinly to go on sandwiches.

 Pork Butt

-If mounds of luscious pulled pork sound like food paradise, this is your cut.
-A large cut of pork, the butt has rich marbling and plenty of connective tissue.
-The low and slow method keeps this cut of pork tender and flavorful, so opt for braising, roasting, or even the crockpot.
+If a mound of luscious pulled pork sounds like food paradise, this is your cut.
+This large cut has rich marbling and plenty of connective tissue.
+The low and slow method leaves it tender and flavorful, so opt for braising or roasting.